atharvadeshmukh0024/easyTravel/README.md

 ## 👨‍💻 About the Author

 **Atharva Deshmukh** is a full-stack and cloud developer specializing in Next.js, Node.js, TypeScript, and PostgreSQL.
 He has hands-on experience building scalable systems, secure REST APIs, and cloud-native applications using AWS services.
 Atharva has worked on impactful projects like easyTravel, MediVault, and a Twitter ETL analytics pipeline.
-He is an AWS Certified Cloud Practitioner, SIH 2024 finalist, and passionate about building clean, performant, and real-world solutions.
+He is an AWS Certified Cloud Practitioner, and passionate about building clean, performant, and real-world solutions.

 **LinkedIn:** [linkedin.com/in/atharvadeshmukh024](https://www.linkedin.com/in/atharvadeshmukh024)
 **GitHub:** [github.com/atharvadeshmukh0024](https://github.com/atharvadeshmukh0024)